Revnoplex/vidtty/README.md

 Example usage of this program is featured [here](https://www.youtube.com/watch?v=OSnveMc77ss).

 ## Compatibility
-This program has only been tested to work on some Linux and macOS environments listed below:
+This program has only been tested to work on some Linux and macOS (python version) environments listed below:

 ### Python Version
 | OS Name                        | Architecture    | Python Versions          |